-Due to the school being located on a busy street, parents may only drop students off at the front entrance of the school.
-After 8:10AM, students must be escorted inside by a parent or guardian and should sign-in in the front office.
+Due to the school being located on a busy street, students may only be dropped off at the front entrance of the school.
+After 9:00AM, students must be escorted inside by a parent or caregiver and should sign-in in the front office.